-Read the complete fact sheet at ://www.mass.gov/doc/setback-treeplantings-fact-sheet idewalk damage observed during tree inventory
+Read the complete fact sheet at ://www.mass.gov/doc/setback-tree-plantings-fact-sheet

 ANOTHER PERSPECTIVE ON TREES AND SIDEWALKS

 In urban areas, there is rarely a lack of conflict between trees and sidewalks, and many lament the presence of urban trees based on this conflict.
 However, trees have been proven to be critical city infrastructure for healthy communities due to the benefits they provide.